caosytrung/Super-App-Android-SDK/README.md

- This simple demo project in order to give an overview of how the super app and the mini app connect to each other.
-You can refer it as the base product to build your own Super-App.
+ This simple demo project is to give an overview of how the super app and the mini app connect to each other.
+You can refer to it as the base product to build your own Super-App.

 **More detail about the SuperApp-MiniApp Intergration**: https://medium.com/@caotrung.kk/comprehensive-guide-to-creating-super-app-with-different-types-of-mini-apps-b0ff7a17b84d